 The Cuban government has put a stop to any further protests.

-Cuba’s administration turned down a request from the opposition to hold a rally on November 15, stating that the organizers are sponsored by the US and intend to overthrow the government.
+After the government rejected the plan, the opposition stated Tuesday it will go ahead and stage a protest in November, saying the organizers are backed by the US and seek to overthrow the regime.

-The planned protests would follow huge anti-government protests that erupted in more than 50 Cuban locales on July 11.
+The protests would follow huge anti-government demonstrations that erupted in over 50 Cuban locales on July 11.

 The government stated on the official Cubadebate website that “the promoters and their public spokespeople, some of whom have relations with subversive organizations or agencies supported by the American government, have the clear purpose of promoting a change in Cuba’s democratic system.”